 It’s important to note that in rare instances, you might not need to install gutters to your home.
 However, if you don't have gutters and you have erosion, foundation damage, or moisture problems, making the decision to install gutters on your home could save you thousands of dollars in damage repairs.

 If this is your first time installing gutters or if you’re considering replacing your old gutters, it’s important to make sure you’re getting the best system and service possible.
-A new gutter and gutter guard system should be able to last a long time and require little to no maintenance, which is why we created Gutter Shutter.
+A new gutter and gutter guard system should be able to last a long time and require little to no maintenance.

 Gutter Shutter offers trusted gutter installation service.
 Our product includes our custom-built seamless gutters, durable downspouts & extensions, and our no-clog, no-pull gutter guards.
 Learn more about our seamless gutter system here.